DIGIfusion/enchanted-surrogates/README.md

 ### Machine Specific Tests
 For security reasons it is currently not possible for automated tests to access HPC harware.
 So if you use enchanted surrogates on a specific machine it is your responsibility to test updates on that machine.
 When submitting a pull request please suggest assignees that you believe should test the new branch on their machine before the merge.

+On the contrary, if you create a tests folder for your machine e.g. enchanted-surrogates/tests/MACHINE_NAME_tests then others users with access to that machine can run your tests before submitting a pull request and leave a note in the pull request that all tests were sucessfull on your machine.

+    python -m pytest tests/MACHINE_NAME_tests

 ## Acknowledgements
 The development of this framework has been support by multiple funding sources: